At first site this item might look like a canon ball – but it certainly isn’t.

 Walkers in the sunken lanes through the sandstone around the Lavingtons might see concretions like this (but bigger) poking out of the cliff sides.
 The Jurassic Coast in our neighbouring county of Dorset has some wonderful accretions (sometimes called nodules although there is a very technical difference) at Osmington Bay near Weymouth.
 Take a look at

-to see the wonderful photos of these items taken by Jessica Webster.
+to see the wonderful photos of these items taken by Jessica Winder.

 Any further help with identifying this item or how it comes to be like it is would be greatly appreciated.